Tuesday, November 3, 2015

 “I say we wrap her up and ship her off to the North Pole for Sinterklaas to deal with,” Claus said to Nightfall.

-“That seems like an excellent solution to me,” Nightfall said, pulling up his sleeves in the cold morning air.
+“That seems like an excellent solution to me,” Nightfall said, as he pulled up his sleeves in the cold morning air.

 “She killed someone, Cheerful!”
 Nightfall said.
 “I think we should definitely send her off to Sinterklaas.”

-“I can summon Rudolph and his reindeer with a song,” Carol said, starting a round of “Adeste Fideles.”
+“I can summon Rudolph and his reindeer with a song,” Carol said.
+He started a round of “Adeste Fideles.”

 “Sinterklaas can decide what happens to her,” Peaceful said.
 “Maybe she can work for him for the rest of her life.”

-“What do you think, Joyful?
-You are the chief elf, and we must obey you,” Claus said in a whisper.
+“What do you think, Joyful?”
+Claus said in a whisper.

 “Agreed,” said Daniëlle.
 “Father and I will be free of her, and you can come live with us as long as you want!”

 “But how do we know that Meneer Kappel is not already dead?”
-Nightfall said, always thinking the worst.
+Nightfall said.

-Daniëlle looked at the ticking pocket watch and showed it to the elves: “We still have time.
-He’s not dead yet.”
+Daniëlle looked at the ticking pocket watch and remembered her mother’s words.
+She showed it to the elves: “We still have time.
+I don’t think he’s dead yet.”

-Through wind and snow, the pocket watch moved slower and slower as Daniëlle hurried to save her father’s life.
+Through wind and snow, the pocket watch moved slower and slower as Daniëlle hurried to try to save her father’s life with the Mistletoes.

 When Daniëlle and the elves reached her father’s home, they peered inside the windows to find her stepmother crying.
-Daniëlle’s father held the witch as she cried, saying: “I tried to save Daniëlle and her aunt, but the witch killed them.”
+Daniëlle’s father held the witch as they cried.

-“It’s not your fault, darling,” Daniëlle’s father said.
+“It’s not your fault, darling,” Daniëlle’s father said with tears.
 “That horrid witch has been after you for years.
 She killed my first wife.
-It’s not surprising that she would also kill my daughter and former sister-in-law.”
+Now she also killed my daughter and first wife’s sister.”

-“Adeste Fideles laeti triumphantes,” the Mistletoes sang in harmony, shrinking the witch back to normal size.
-Before the witch could regain her large stature, Sinterklaas landed in the front yard with Rudolph and his sleigh of reindeer.
+“Adeste Fideles laeti triumphantes,” the Mistletoes sang in harmony.
+As they sang, the witch shrank back to normal size.
+Before the witch could grow large again, Sinterklaas landed in the front yard with Rudolph and his sleigh of reindeer.

 Daniëlle wrestled with the witch until she dropped the knife on the kitchen floor.
 She kicked it to her father.

-“I will not let you harm my daughter,” Daniëlle’s father said, stabbing the witch in the heart until she died.
+“I will not let you harm my daughter,” Daniëlle’s father said.
+He tied up his unfaithful wife and gagged her.

-“We were going to exile her to the North Pole,” Joyful said to the father, “but maybe this is for the best . . .”
+“We are going to exile the witch to the North Pole,” Joyful said to the father.

-“She’s been trying to end Christmas for years.
+“That witch has been trying to end Christmas for years.
 It’s one of the reasons I sent the Mistletoes to Holland in the first place.
-I promise to restore you and bring you and your daughter true love,” Sinterklaas said to Daniëlle’s father.
+As redemption, I promise to send you and your daughter true love in the coming years,” Sinterklaas said to Daniëlle’s father.
 “Until then, please help me celebrate Christmas.
 I would be so honored if the Mistletoes could live with you.”

-As the years went by, Sinterklaas kept his promise and brought Meneer Kappel true love with a Greek princess.
-With the evil stepmother dead, Daniëlle was no longer forbidden to spend time with her prince, Niels.
+As the years went by, Daniëlle watched as Sinterklaas kept his promise and brought Meneer Kappel true love with a Greek princess.
+Since her father was divorced from the evil stepmother, Daniëlle was no longer forbidden to spend time with Niels.
+She never again had to worry about what the nasty woman thought about her suitor.
+Niels felt to her like a prince.

-The Mistletoes orchestrated a wedding for Meneer Kappel—and then for Daniëlle to Niels when they came of age.
-Dead as a doornail, the wicked witch never bothered anyone in Holland again, and Christmas lived on in peace.
+In the spring among the cherry blossoms, Daniëlle and the Mistletoes orchestrated a wedding for Meneer Kappel—and then for Daniëlle to Niels when they came of age.
+The wicked witch never bothered anyone in Holland again; she was too busy working for Sinterklaas among the ice and snow.
+Christmas was always celebrated in peace with harmony and good cheer.

 Copyright 2015 Jennifer Waters